Cathedral of Saint Mary of the Assumption (San Francisco)

-The Cathedral of Saint Mary of the Assumption, also known locally as Saint Mary's Cathedral, is the principal church of the Archdiocese of San Francisco in San Francisco, California.
+The Cathedral of Saint Mary of the Assumption, also known locally as Saint Mary's Cathedral, is the principal church of the Archdiocese of San Francisco in San Francisco, California in the United States.
 It is the mother church of the Catholic faithful in the California counties of Marin, San Francisco and San Mateo and is the metropolitan cathedral for the Ecclesiastical province of San Francisco.

-The cathedral is located in the Cathedral Hill neighborhood of San Francisco.
-The present cathedral replaced one (1891–1962) of the same name.
-The original Cathedral of Saint Mary of the Immaculate Conception was built in 1853–54 at California Street and Grant Avenue and still stands today.
-It is now known as Old Saint Mary's Cathedral.
+San Francisco has had three cathedrals.
+The third and present Saint Mary's Cathedral, completed in 1970, is located in the Cathedral Hill neighborhood.
+It replaced the second Saint Mary's Cathedral, built in 1891 and destroyed by fire in 1962.
+The first Saint Mary's Cathedral served the community from 1854 to 1891 and is known today as Old Saint Mary's Cathedral.